zhuqiangLu/Infinity-pano/README.md

 | A beautiful Chinese woman with graceful features, close-up portrait, long flowing black hair, wearing a traditional silk cheongsam delicately embroidered with floral patterns, face softly illuminated by ambient light, serene expression    | ![](assets/2b_8b/2l.webp) | ![](assets/2b_8b/2r.webp) |
 | a Chinese model is sitting on a train, magazine cover, clothes made of plastic, photorealistic, futuristic style, gray and green light, movie lighting, 32K HD      | ![](assets/2b_8b/3l.webp) | ![](assets/2b_8b/3r.webp) |
 | A  group of students in a class    | ![](assets/2b_20b/4l.jpg) | ![](assets/2b_8b/4r.webp) |

-Currently, Infinity-20B is still on the training phrase.
-We will release Infinity-20B once the training is completed.

 ## 📖 Citation
 If our work assists your research, feel free to give us a star ⭐ or cite us using: